Shows

 Open to riders of all ages, all disciplines.
 Horses will be evaluated at the walk, trot/jog, canter/lope, rand back.
 Championship and Reserve Championship to be awarded.

-Class 53: Open Ground Poles ($12) Open to riders of all ages.
+Class 65: Open Ground Poles ($12) Open to riders of all ages, seats and riding levels.
 Riders will navigate a simple course of ground poles at the walk/trot.

 Show Rules: